aws-ia/terraform-aws-rds-aurora/README.md

 7. To perform local execution, do the following:

    a.
 Initialize the deploy directory.

-   `terraform init`
+Run `terraform init`.

    b.
-Start a Terraform run using the configuraiton files in your deploy directory, use the following command:
+Start a Terraform run using the configuration files in your deploy directory.
+Run `terraform apply`.

-   `terraform apply`.

 8. To perform remote execution using Terraform Cloud, see